 Solomon: One of the current SAP projects I’m working on involves upgrading our current SAP ERP Central Component (ECC) system to SAP S/4HANA.
 We have been on the SAP HANA database for several years but are now looking at upgrading to the 2023 version of S/4HANA using a brownfield approach.
 We just finished bringing all our plants onto SAP and have now finally decommissioned our legacy systems of many years.
 We are jumping in with both feet to see how we can improve our current processes and understand what SAP S/4HANA offers.

 ASUG: What brought you into the SAP ecosystem?
-Do you have any advice for others starting out?
+Do you have any advice for others navigating the SAP ecosystem?

 Giessner: I have been working on SAP ERP solutions since 1989.
 I encountered SAP while I was still at university in Mannheim, Germany and continued my path from there with becoming an SAP developer, development lead and eventually architect.